stashed/docs/docs/guides/latest/advance-use-case/clone-pvc.md

 ## Clone the Volumes of a SatefulSet

 Here we are going to clone the volumes of a StatefulSet.
-At first, we will back up the volumes of a StatefulSet, then we will restore these volumes into new PVCs.
+At first, we are going to back up the volumes of a StatefulSet, then we are going to restore these volumes into new PVCs.

 ### Backup

-Now, we will deploy a StatefulSet and generate some sample data in it's volume.
-Then, we will back up these volumes.
+Now, we are going to deploy a StatefulSet and generate some sample data in it's volume.
+Then, we are going to back up these volumes.

 **Deploy StatefulSet:**